 Beautiful Streets of Rome – Top Rome streets

 The selection of these streets of Rome runs from the historic center of Rome, all the way to the edge of the city, where you can discover Rome’s ancient road, the Via Appia Antica.
 Be ready for some mindblowing places to see, that you’ll know what await you in the Eternal City.
 Here are the top Rome streets!
 Also, make sure you check the best hotels, hostels, and luxury hotels to stay in Rome!
-Oh, and if you’re visiting the Eternal City, you definitely should consider taking a pizza-making class in the heart of the city.
+Oh, and if you’re visiting the Eternal City, you definitely should consider taking a cooking class, like a pizza-making class in the heart of the city.
 Such a fabulous experience!

 1. Via della Reginella – 2. the street Via dei Pastini